 ONLINE COURSE ENQUIRY :

-Learners will be assessed by means of a formative assessment (assignment) and a summative assessment (final exam).
+Learners will be assessed on a completed ICB PoE containing three formative activities (assignments), two formative evaluations (tests) and a summative assessment (final exam).

 Learners who have completed this short course certificate may articulate onto other short courses.
 Depending on the learner’s academic background, other Milpark Business School whole qualifications may also be available to the learner.